Farrah Abraham Says She ‘Really Misses’ ‘Teen Mom OG,’ Says She Has ‘Nothing To Reconcile’ With Old Co-Stars

 While Bristol seemed to get along with her cast members from the show, the same can’t be said for Farrah who feuded with many of her original co-stars.
 However, she doesn’t seem to be in a hurry to make up with any of them.

-“I don’t have anything to reconcile with them,” she said to Radar Online adding, “Some people are sore losers at the end of the day.”
+“I don’t have anything to reconcile with them,” she said to Radar Online, adding, “Some people are sore losers at the end of the day.”

 While she may not be ready to make up with her former co-stars, Farrah admitted that she has spoken to the Teen Mom OG producers and that “everyone apologized.”